Clinton-Davis/davisEstate/README.md

 - Listing page should have fields listed below
 - Listing page should have 1 main image and 6 inner images with (if avaiable) floorplans using lightbox
 - Lightbox should scroll through images
-- Listing page should have a form to submit inquiry for that property listing
+- Listing page should have a form to submit Enquiries for that property listing
 - Form info should go to database and notify agent(s) with an email
 - Frontend register/login to track inquiries
 - Both unregistered and registered users can submit form.
 If registered, can only submit one per listing